PlumpMath/python_cpp_interop/README.md

 3. Download and unpack protoc.exe from https://protobuf.googlecode.com/files/protoc-2.5.0-win32.zip

-4. Follow instructions in protobuf-2.5.0\python\README.txt to build and install python on windows.
+4. Follow Windows-specific part of the instructions in protobuf-2.5.0\python\README.txt.

-   Basically you should run three steps:
+   Essentially you have to run the following steps:

       python setup.py build